 Whenever the world hears about a new breakthrough in the world of 3D printing, it usually deals with the creation of bigger and more complex designs through the printers.
 But there is an entire side army of 3D printing experts and enthusiasts who have devoted their resources towards creating objects of a steadily smaller size.
 In many ways, this branch of 3D printing is more difficult than building bigger objects, because most printers at the moment are not precise enough to print at microscopic levels.

 This challenge of creating the smallest possible 3D objects was recently taken head on by the Tangible Media Group at MIT’s Media Lab with resounding success.
-The team was able to create a 3D printed micro-pillar object that they named ‘Cilia’.
+The team was able to create a 3D printed micro-pillar object that they named ‘Cilllia’.
 This pillar, created together along with several thousand similar objects packed closely together on a surface, produced the best quality of 3D printed hair sample to date.
-Cilia successfully mimics the look and texture of regular hair.
+Cilllia successfully mimics the look and texture of regular hair.
 It also contains a myriad of additional qualities that are still in the process of being explored and expanded upon by the scientific community.

 Taking Inspiration from Nature

 MIT’s project, as is evident from its name, was partly inspired by the actual living organisms found in nature, present even within our own bodies.
-Cilia are hyper-sensitive microscopic hairs that form a part of a variety of plants and animals.
+Cilllia are hyper-sensitive microscopic hairs that form a part of a variety of plants and animals.
 They are responsible for assisting organisms in carrying out an array of functions, from eating, breathing, sleeping to reproducing.
 They are able to perform such tasks thanks to their lightweight and sensitive surface, which can respond to the most minute changes in the environment around them.

-In addition to Cilia, the other main inspiration behind MIT’s project were the humble, everyday hairs found on the heads of humans and on animal hides.
+In addition to Cilllia, the other main inspiration behind MIT’s project were the humble, everyday hairs found on the heads of humans and on animal hides.
 Fur has long been a subject of study for the many functions it can perform.
 Animals use the hair on their body to maintain warmth in freezing weather, provide traction, and grow a thick, luxuriant coat that looks very cool (thereby assisting in mating).

 With all the many advantages hair offers, scientists were naturally eager to come up with a method to create something similar in a lab built according to their particular specifications.
 In the past, however, these attempts were met with mixed results, usually consisting of actual hair plucked from animal hides and placed on an adhesive surface, or completely artificial hairs that were stiff and easily broken, and not of much use beyond being used to clean various surfaces.